Analyzing "Religious Covenants" on Church Property

 When religious institutions alienate property, they often include religiously motivated deed restrictions that bind future owners, sometimes in perpetuity.
 These “religious covenants” serve different purposes and advance different goals.
 Some prohibit land uses that the alienating faith community considers illicit; others seek to ensure continuity of faith commitments; still others signal public disaffiliation with the new owners and their successors.
 Some religious covenants are required by theological mandates, but many are not.
 This paper examines the phenomenon of religious covenants as both a private law and public law problem.
 We conclude that most, but not all, of them likely are enforceable, and, furthermore, that traditional private law rules governing covenant enforcement represent a bigger impediment to their enforcement than public law principles.

 Fr.
-Reidy, CSC, recently published another piece, "Condemning Worship: Religious Liberty Protections and Church Takings," in the Yale Law Journal.
+Reidy, C.S.C., published another piece, "Condemning Worship: Religious Liberty Protections and Church Takings," in the Yale Law Journal.

 Designing Churches of Great Beauty

 Stroik is a well-known scholar and architect of Ecclesiastical architecture.
 His portfolio includes churches and church renovations across the United States.
 Stroik’s works include Our Lady of the Most Holy Trinity Chapel in California, the Shrine of Our Lady of Guadalupe in Wisconsin, the Jesuit Chapel of the Holy Cross in Florida, and the Cathedral of St. Joseph in South Dakota.
 He has done masterplanning for college, parish and monastic campuses.

 His scholarship includes The Church Building as a Sacred Place: Beauty, Transcendence and the Eternal.
 In 1998, Stroik founded the Institute for Sacred Architecture and edits its journal, Sacred Architecture.